thatisuday/commando/README.md

 $ reactor create --help
 $ reactor create -h

-This command creates a React component of a given type and output component files in a project directory.
+This command creates a component of a given type and outputs component files in the project directory.

 Usage:
    reactor <name> [version] {flags}